Patient and Visitor FAQs

 I've recently visited an UMMS hospital.
 How do I know if I've been exposed to COVID-19?

-We are taking the needed and recommended steps from our local, state and national partners like the Centers for Disease Control and Prevention to keep our patients, visitors and staff safe.
+We are taking the needed and recommended steps from our local, state and national partners like the Centers for Disease Control and Prevention to keep our patients, care partners and staff safe.

 Do I need to wear a mask when inside an UMMS facility?